Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Error-mitigated Hamiltonian simulation with the space-time noise inversion method

 \section{Error-mitigated Hamiltonian simulation with the space-time noise inversion method}

-In the previous section, the characterization cost of standard PEC via standard GST can become significant, particularly as the per-gate error decreases (\cref{eq:ratio_Mg_R_st}).
-To improve this scaling, we now consider the space-time noise inversion (SNI) method~\cite{xie2026noise}, a recently proposed PEC variant that characterizes only the aggregate error probability of the entire circuit rather than individual gate errors.
-This method is particularly suited to the early FTQC era, where high-fidelity logical qubits are available but qubit resources are scarce.
+In the previous section, the characterization cost of the standard PEC via the standard GST can become significant, particularly as the per-gate error decreases (\cref{eq:ratio_Mg_R_st}).
+To improve this scaling, we now consider the space-time noise inversion (SNI) method~\cite{xie2026noise}, a PEC variant that characterizes only the aggregate error probability of the entire circuit rather than individual gate errors.
+This method targets the early-FTQC setting, in which logical error rates are low but the number of logical qubits is limited; combining QEM with quantum error correction in this setting has been studied in Refs.~\cite{suzuki2022quantum,piveteau2021error}.